-This is our 38th year providing services to women and children in the Wellington Community.
+This is our 39th year providing services to women and children in the Wellington Community.
 We work alongside our sister Māori Women's Refuge, Te Whare Rokiroki who provide services to Maori women and children.
 Our services are confidential and we support women whether they choose to leave or stay in a relationship.
-We work in a holistic way with survivors of domestic violence; advocating in all areas that affect a woman's situation, referring as needed to other specialist organisations and walking alongside and empowering her to make safe decisions for the future.
+We work in a holistic way with survivors of domestic violence, walking alongside and empowering them to make safe decisions for the future.